Omkartechnical2006/courseseller/README.md

 - **MONGODB_URI**: The connection string for your MongoDB database.

 - **PORT**: The port number on which the server will run.
+- **Don't forget to add your ip address to mongodb network access**